 2002.
-The 2002 Legislature passed House Bill 11 and Senate Bill 129, identical bills that allow for the State to opt out of the provision in PRWORA to prohibit TANF funded cash assistance to an individual convicted of a drug related felony.
+During the 2002 Legislative Session House Bill (HB) 11 and Senate Bill (SB) 129 were passed, identical bills that allow for the State to opt out of the provision in PRWORA to prohibit TANF funded cash assistance to an individual convicted of a drug related felony.
 Governor Gary Johnson signed both bills into law on March 1, 2002.
-In compliance with the law, the NMW program does not disqualify from participation any individual who has been convicted of a drug-related felony effective May 15, 2002.
+In compliance with the law, the NMW program does not disqualify, from participation, any individual who has been convicted of a drug-related felony effective May 15, 2002.

 2003.
-The 2003 Legislature passed several amendments to the NMWA.
-The amendments allow for expanded eligibility using state funds for certain individuals in school who receive special education services; an extension of TANF under hardship for an individual with an SSI application only if the individual is also waived from the NMW work requirement based on disability; an exclusion of all vehicles used for transportation to/from work, school or other daily living activities; and do not allow a non-reporting sanction or payment reduction when an adult fails to report that a dependent child is not in compliance with school attendance requirements.
+During the 2003 Legislative Session, several amendments were passed to the NMWA.
+The amendments allow for expanded eligibility using state funds for certain circumstances:

+- 1. Individuals in school who receive special education services; - 2.
+Individuals with an SSI application only if the individual is also waived from the NMW work requirement based on disability (an extension of TANF under hardship); - 3.
+An exclusion of all vehicles used for transportation to/from work, school, or other daily living activities; and - 4.
+Removed the requirement of applying non-reporting sanctions or payment reductions when an adult fails to report that a dependent child is not in compliance with school attendance requirements.

 The Legislature also passed the state funded Education Works Act (EWA), which revised the Education Works Program (EWP).
 It remains a time-limited program based on attendance in an institution of higher education.